LucasDltg/party-website/README.md

 # Tags

 Push tags on github for major and minor versions changes.
-Patch are automatically changed according to number of commits
+Patch are automatically changed according to number of commits.
+For convenience, tags should have format vX.x